12 March 2024

 Overprotection discourages children.
 It’s like telling them they can’t do things on their own and that they need us for everything.
 It makes them helpless and dependent.
 They learn to rely on us and others instead of themselves, later in life.

-Shielding our children from being affected by a problem deprives them of the right to find a way to deal with it.
+Shielding our children from being affected by a problem, deprives them of the right to find a way to deal with it.

 The greatest encouragement is recognizing that our child can handle anything.
-Conversely, a child who has learned to always rely on our help and guidance does not develop a healthy self-confidence and belief that they can succeed.
+Conversely, a child who has learned to always rely on our help and guidance, does not develop a healthy self-confidence and belief that they can succeed.

 Anxiety, Fear, Aversion to Risk